 Honors & Awards

-• Included in the list of "Super Lawyers" by Philadelphia Magazine and Law & Politics magazine
+• Named a "Super Lawyer" by Philadelphia Magazine and Law & Politics magazine